CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 :::note Exercise (10 min)

 **Exercise objective:** To identify transferrable skills from different life experiences.

-List 3 transferable skills to be gained for each of your previous jobs or educational experiences:
+List 3 transferable skills to be gained for each of your previous jobs or educational experiences.

-- Stay at home parent
-- Taxi driver
-- Receptionist
-- Academic
-- Civil servant
-- Project Manager
-- Restaurant Manager
-- Writer/Artist
-- Teacher, or
-- Feel free to use your current job as an example

 :::